Black Queer-Owned Fashion Brands To Support During Pride Month And Beyond

 Today, Black queer folks are carrying on tradition with their own fashion brands and creative publications.

-Pride Month is no better time to get into it.
+There’s no better time than Pride Month to get into it.

 As people around the world celebrate the history of LGBTQ rights it’s important to know that Black queer folks have always been at the forefront of movements — whether the Civil Rights movement of the ’50s and ’60s or the LGBTQ liberation movement of the ’60s and ’70s.
 Till this day, Black queer and trans people still face barriers with employment and housing alone, making it more important than ever to support Black queer-owned brands.